Caramelized Kimchi with Tofu and Shitakes: Quick Vegan Dinner

 The best part is that between cooking my dinner and spending a few minutes in the garden, I decompressed from my commute, and I realized that I had something valuable to share about being kind and compassionate and realistic with the one person you probably have a hard time being compassionate with, and that’s yourself.
 So, whether it’s cooking yourself a simple dinner, or allowing time for a walk, or just taking a moment to see what you’re grateful for I ask that you are kind to yourself today.

 This dish is really a ten minute dish.
-It is gluten free and vegan if you prepare it as I have- not all kimchi is vegan, but if you eat fish don’t worry about buying vegan kimchi.
-Just look out for preservatives.
-If you don’t have gojuchan• (Korean chili paste), you can substitute a tablespoon of miso paste and add extra chili if you like or you can omit the gojuchan entirely.
+It is gluten free and vegan if you prepare it as I have- not all kimchi is vegan, so be sure to read ingredients to check for gluten, fish, and preservatives.
+If you don’t have gojuchan• (Korean chili paste), you can make it, you can substitute a tablespoon of gluten free miso paste and add extra chili, or you can omit the gojuchan entirely.

 This is a serving for two, as I always make enough to feed Joshua when he gets home.
 You can easily make this for one or scale it up for many.
 If you think you don’t like kimchi, I’d say to give it another shot with a good brand from the refrigerated section of the grocery store and once you’ve had it caramelized, you might never stop eating it.